stagedml/pylightnix/docs/Reference.md

 ```

 Matcher is a type of user-defined functions which select required
-realizations from the set of all available.
-Matchers also may ask the caller
+realizations from the set of all realizations available.
-to build new realizations by returning None.

-There are certain rules for matchers:
+Matchers take the derivation reference and the context.
+They may easily
+determine the set of existing realizations (see
+[store_rrefs](#pylightnix.core.store_rrefs) and should return the subset of
+this set or None which is a request to Pylightnix to produce more
+realizations.

+Matchers should follow the below rules:

 - Matchers should be **pure**.
 It's output should depend only on the existing
 build artifacts of available realizations.
-- Matchers should be **satisfiable** by the their realizaitons.
-If
+- Matchers should be **satisfiable** by realizers of their stages.
+If matcher
-matcher returns None, the core calls realizer and re-run the matcher only
+returns None, the core calls realizer and re-run the matcher only once.
-once.

-Matchers may return an empty list instructs Pylightnix to leave it's
+Matchers may return an empty list and by that instruct Pylightnix to leave it's
 derivation without realizations.

+Pylightnix provides a set of built-in matchers:

+- [match](#pylightnix.core.match) is a generic matcher with rich sorting and
+filtering API.
+- [match_n](#pylightnix.core.match_n) is it's version for fixed number of matches
+- [match_best](#pylightnix.core.match_best) decision is made based on a named
+build artifact
+- [match_all](#pylightnix.core.match_all) matches any number of realizations, including zero.
+- [match_some](#pylightnix.core.match_some) matches any existing realizations
+- [match_only](#pylightnix.core.match_only) matches exactly one existing
+realization (asserts if there are more than one realizations)

 <a name="pylightnix.types.Realizer"></a>
 ## `Realizer`